impact-as/nativescript-poc/README.md

 4. run: `tns doctor` check if components is up to date and check for issues

-5. run: `tns device ios --available-devices` chech to if any emulator is installed
+5. run: `tns device ios --available-devices` check to if any emulator is installed

 6. run: `tns run ios` check if your app can run on emulator